redpanda-data/connect/docs/outputs/README.md

 It is possible to perform
-[content based multiplexing](../concepts.md#content-based-multiplexing) of messages to specific outputs using a broker with the 'fan_out' pattern and a [filter processor](../processors/README.md#filter) on each output, which is a processor that drops messages if the condition does not pass.
+[content based multiplexing](../concepts.md#content-based-multiplexing) of messages to specific outputs either by using the `switch` output or a broker with the `fan_out` pattern and a
+[filter processor](../processors/README.md#filter) on each output, which is a processor that drops messages if the condition does not pass.
 Conditions are content aware logical operators that can be combined using boolean logic.